 It can be you at fault, or the other party (the pedestrian, in this case).
 We urge you to do all you can to be a damn good driver who avoids accidents but should one happen, you need to know the steps that follow.
 Hitting a pedestrian is a shocking nightmare, and you can momentarily lose yourself, especially if you are a new driver who doesn’t know what to do (or not to do) next.

-So, here is what to do when you hit a pedestrian by your car:
+So, here is what to do when your car hits a pedestrian:

 1. Try Not To Panic